danielbodnar/awesome-stars/BY-LANG.md

 - [static-web-server/static-web-server](https://github.com/static-web-server/static-web-server) - A cross-platform, high-performance and asynchronous web server for static files-serving. ⚡
 - [thecoshman/http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
 - [mikroskeem/tosh](https://github.com/mikroskeem/tosh) - Imagine your SSH server only listens on an IPv6 address, and where the last 6 digits are changing every 30 seconds as a TOTP code...
-- [harlanc/xiu](https://github.com/harlanc/xiu) - A simple, high performance and secure live media server in pure Rust (RTMP[cluster]/RTSP/WebRTC[whip/whep]/HTTP-FLV/HLS).🦀
+- [harlanc/xiu](https://github.com/harlanc/xiu) - A simple,high performance and secure live media server in pure Rust (RTMP[cluster]/RTSP/WebRTC[whip/whep]/HTTP-FLV/HLS).🦀
 - [DNSCrypt/doh-server](https://github.com/DNSCrypt/doh-server) - Fast, mature, secure DoH and ODoH server proxy written in Rust.
 Previously known as doh-proxy and rust-doh.
 - [izderadicka/audioserve](https://github.com/izderadicka/audioserve) - Simple personal server to serve audiofiles files from folders.
 Intended primarily for audio books, but anything with decent folder structure will do.
 - [IntrinsicLabs/osgood](https://github.com/IntrinsicLabs/osgood) - Osgood is a secure, fast, and simple platform for running JavaScript HTTP servers.